Analysis of the infinite server queues with semi-Markovian multivariate discounted inputs: Introduction

 The present paper considers the model which is an extension of the one given in \cite{RW17}.
-In each batch arrival the model consists of multivariate queues (claims) which are modeled by some finite Markov chain and a renewal process is assumed for the batch arrivals.
-The Markovian assumption for a vector of queues (claims) enable us to study the infinite server queue/IBNR process in more realistic situations such that arrival times and service times are dependent on the states of the external semi-Markovian process immediately before and on the switching times, as will be illustrated later in Section \ref{sec:application}.
-It is natural to model that the arrival process and service time are modulated by some external process, in particular, when this process impacts on the intensity of claim arrival processes and in turn, the types of service time.
+In each batch arrival, the model consists of multivariate queues (claims) which are modeled by some finite Markov Chain, and a renewal process is assumed for batch arrivals.
+The Markovian assumption for a vector of queues (claims) enable us to study the infinite server queues (IBNR process) in more realistic situations such that arrival times and service times are dependent on the states of the external semi-Markovian process immediately before and on the switching times, as will be illustrated later in Section \ref{sec:application}.
+It is natural to model that the arrival process and service time are modulated by some external process, in particular, when this process impacts on the intensity of claim arrival processes and in turn, the type of service times.
 For example, the number of multiple types of claims in catastrophe insurance varies depending on the environmental condition and also it could lead to different types of reporting/settlement time delays.
 In addition, this model provides the capability to incorporate the information of successive states of the external background process before and on the switching times, which accommodates a link between consecutive states around the jump times.
 Moreover, when the batch sizes are regarded as claim amounts a discount factor introduced in the model is certainly important to study a present value of total IBNR claim amounts.
 Also, as shown in \cite{RW17} it allows us to analyze the workload and covariance of the workload and queue size, and reinterpret Little's law in the presence of a positive discount factor.